 Let’s face it, there are some fantastic weird and wonderful objects out there for us to collect.
 Too many to list but lots to suit individual tastes.

-Some remind us of a visit to a museum from childhood or we work in an industry/ business where technology has changed over the decades and we like to collect pieces of kit that were used in an earlier age.
+Some remind us of a childhood visit to a museum, for example the Science Museum in London or the Smithsonian in Washington D.C.
+We may have worked in an industry/ business where technology has changed over the decades or we like to collect pieces of kit that were used in an earlier age.

 Then there are those whom love the design and engineering behind the kit.
 Some of which we can no longer use but they make great talking points in the man cave or she den.